-Although Jefferson went to great lengths to keep his public and private lives separate, the periodic dinners he held at the President's House in Washington illustrate a superb talent for using a contrived domestic setting as a tool to gain political ends.
+Although Thomas Jefferson went to great lengths to separate his public and private lives, the periodic dinners he held at the President's House in Washington illustrate a superb talent for using a contrived domestic setting as a tool to gain political ends.

-In a penetrating study of political life in Washington during the Jeffersonian period, The Washington Community, 1800-1828, James S. Young described the dinners as one of Jefferson's "power techniques".
-The only President to give dinners extensively, he had abolished the aristocratic levees which were a hallmark of the Federalist administrations.
+In a penetrating study of political life in Washington during the Jeffersonian period, author James S. Young described the dinners as one of Jefferson's "power techniques."
+The only President to give dinners extensively, Jefferson abolished the aristocratic levees that were a hallmark of the Federalist administrations.
 Considering political distinctions to be important, Jefferson rarely mixed Federalists with Republicans, nor did he invite Cabinet members along with Congressmen.
 Just as the guest list was planned, so a great deal of attention was given to physical surroundings.
-To encourage conviviality and discourage a feeling of inequality, a round table was used; to insure privacy, a dumbwaiter was used in place of servants.
-A French chef, imported wines and Jefferson's informal wardrobe completed the picture.
-Politics were subtly removed as a province of conversation, and everyone was invited to participate freely in verbal exchanges.1
+To encourage conviviality and discourage a feeling of inequality, a round table was used; to ensure privacy, a dumbwaiter was used in place of servants.
+A French chef, imported wines, and Jefferson's informal wardrobe completed the picture.
+Politics were subtly removed as a topic of conversation, and everyone was invited to participate freely in verbal exchanges.1

-Another recent historian, Claude Bowers, also found the dinners to be useful instruments for "conciliating political opponents" in Jefferson in Power.
-But, he noted that when Congress was out of session, Jefferson invited members of the local community to share his hospitality.
-They were not disappointed, for frugality was never in evidence at the President's House.
-Etienne Lemaire, Jefferson's head of household, estimated that he spent fifty dollars a day on food and wine.
+Historian Claude Bowers also found Jefferson's dinners to be useful instruments for "conciliating political opponents."
+Bowers further noted that when Congress was out of session, Jefferson invited members of the local community to share his hospitality.
+They were not disappointed, for frugality was never in evidence at the President's House. Étienne Lemaire, Jefferson's head of household, estimated that he spent fifty dollars a day on food and wine.2

-Among other modern historians, Dumas Malone has emphasized the political nature of the dinners in Jefferson the President: First Term, 1801-1805.
-He pointed out that Jefferson described them as his "winter campaign," as they made life extremely burdensome for him.
-Occupying a large part of his day, they were usually served at three-thirty and lasted until between six and eight o'clock in the evening.
+Among other modern historians, Dumas Malone emphasized the political nature of dinner parties in examining Jefferson's first term as President.
+Malone pointed out that Jefferson described these dinners as his "winter campaign," as they made life extremely burdensome for him.
+Occupying a large part of his day, the meals were usually served at three-thirty and lasted until between six and eight o'clock in the evening.3

-These writers, of course, based their interpretations of Jefferson's dinners on contemporary accounts, many of which were written by Federalists.
-In Life of William Plumer, edited by William Plumer, Jr, is included a letter from the senior Plumer, a Federalist from New Hampshire, to his wife.
+These writers, of course, based their interpretations of Jefferson's dinners on contemporary records, many of which were written by Federalists.
+Notable accounts include a letter from William Plumer, a Federalist from New Hampshire, written to his wife in December 1802.
 He wrote that he was in a party of "about ten members of Congress" who "dined with the President."
 They "sat down to the table at four, rose at six, and walked immediately into another room, and drank coffee."
 Giving Jefferson a rare compliment, Plumer noted that he "had a very good dinner, with a profusion of fruits and sweetmeats.
 The wine was the best I ever drank, particularly the champagne, which was indeed delicious."
 But he could not resist aiming a thrust at the President, stating that "I wish his French politics were as good as his French wines; but to me, at least, they have by no means so exquisite a flavor."
-By remarking that Jefferson never mixed members of different political parties at his dinners, Plumer made a point which has been taken up by modern historians.
+By remarking that Jefferson never mixed members of different political parties at his dinners, Plumer made a point that has been taken up by modern historians.4

 A second Federalist who survived Jefferson's cuisine was the Reverend Manasseh Cutler, one of the Ohio Company's leaders.
-In a letter which was published in volume two of the Life, Journals and Correspondence of Rev. Manasseh Cutler, LL.D., edited by William P. and Julia P Cutler, he described a dinner to which he had been invited along with nine other guests.
-Giving us a rare glimpse of one of Jefferson's menus, Cutler stated that the main course consisted of "rice soup, round of beef, turkey, mutton, ham, loin of veal, cutlet of mutton or veal, fried eggs, fried beef..." and "a pie called macaroni."
-For dessert there was "Ice-cream very good, crust wholly dried, crumbled into thin flakes; a dish somewhat like a pudding — inside white as milk or curd, very porous and light, covered with creamsauce - very fine."
-In addition to all of this, Jefferson served "other jimcracks, a variety of fruit, plenty of wines, and good."
-Cutler noted that the "President" was "social," but commented that the meal was "not as elegant as when we dined before."
+In February 1802, he described a dinner to which he had been invited along with nine other guests.
+Giving us a rare glimpse of one of Jefferson's menus, Cutler stated that the main course consisted of "Rice soup, round of beef, turkey, mutton, ham, loin of veal, cutlets of mutton or veal, fried eggs, fried beef" and "a pie called macaroni."
+For dessert there was "Ice-cream very good, crust wholly dried, crumbled into thin flakes; a dish somewhat like a pudding — inside white as milk or curd, very porous and light, covered with cream-sauce — very fine."
+In addition to all of this, Jefferson served "other jimcracks, a great variety of fruit, plenty of wines, and good."
+Cutler noted that the "President" was "social," but commented that the meal was "not as elegant as when we dined before."5

 A third Federalist who was a frequent guest at Jefferson's table was John Quincy Adams.
-In volume one of the Memoirs of John Quincy Adams, edited by Charles Francis Adams and published in twelve volumes, there are eight separate references to dinners at the President's House.
-In November, 1803 Adams and his wife joined "Mr. Madison, his lady, and her sister," along with "Mr. Eppes and Mr. Randolph, Mr. Jefferson's two sons-in-law and both members of the House of Representatives" and nine other guests.
-Adams recorded that he "came home at about six."
-The next month he again dined with Jefferson.
+In the Memoirs of John Quincy Adams, eight separate references are made to dinners at the President's House between 1803 and 1807.
+In November 1803, Adams and his wife joined "Mr. Madison, his lady, and her sister," along with "Mr. Eppes and Mr. Randolph, Mr. Jefferson's two sons-in-law and both members of the House of Representatives" and nine other guests.
+Adams recorded that he "came home at about six."6 The next month, he dined again with Jefferson.7

-It was in November of 1804 that Jefferson and John Quincy Adams dined together once more.
-In addition to Adams, the guest list included Robert and Mrs. Smith, Mr. and Mrs. Harrison, Miss Jennifer and Miss Mouchette, Mr. Brent, Eppes and Randolph, and Mr. Burwell.
+Jefferson and John Quincy Adams dined together once more in November 1804.
+In addition to Adams, the guest list included Robert and Mrs. Smith, a Mr. and Mrs. Harrison, a Miss Jenifer and Miss Mouchette, a Mr. Brent, Eppes and Randolph, and Jefferson's secretary, William Burwell.
 The main subjects of conversation were wine and the decline of the French Revolution, Adams commenting that Jefferson's "genius is of the old French school.
-It conceives better than it combines."
+It conceives better than it combines."8

-Six weeks later, John Quincy Adams again partook of both Jefferson's wine and his genius in company with his wife, Samuel, Robert and William Smith, a Mr. Williams and his two daughters, a Mrs. Hall, a Mrs. Hewes and Aaron Burr.
-Delighting in Adams, Jefferson told several outrageous stories.
-The most amusing one concerned a cold spell in France when the thermometer did not rise above twenty degrees below zero for six weeks.
+Six weeks later, John Quincy Adams again partook of both Jefferson's wine and his genius in company with his wife, General Samuel Smith, Robert Smith, and William Smith, a Mr. Williams and his two daughters, a Mrs. Hall, a Mrs. Hewes, and Aaron Burr.
+To entertain his guests, Jefferson told several outrageous stories.
+The most amusing one, according to Adams, concerned a cold spell in France when the thermometer did not rise above twenty degrees below zero for six weeks.9

 After a lapse of another year, Adams dined again with the President and a "company" which "consisted altogether of federal members of Congress."
-Adams found Jefferson "less cheerful than usual," but stated that he "told some of his customary startling stories."
+Adams found Jefferson "less cheerful in his manners than usual," but stated that he "told some of his customary star[tl]ing stories."
 The most memorable of Jefferson's tales concerned preparations for his trip to France.
-Before he sailed, "he had some ripe pears sewed up in tow bags..."
-Upon returning "six years afterwards he found them in a perfect state of preservation — self-candied."
-Later in the same year, Adams dined with the President and "a company consisting chiefly of members of Congress."
+Before he sailed, "he had some ripe pears sewed up in tow bags."
+Upon returning "six years afterwards he found them in a perfect state of preservation — self-candied."11 Later in the same year, Adams dined with the President and "a company consisting chiefly of members of Congress."
 Included were "Messrs.
-Mitchill, Van Cortlandt, Verplanck, Van Allen, Johnson, Key, Magruder, Taylor, Calhoun, Butler, Thompson, and Eppes."
-Conversation revolved around wines, the Epicurean philosophy, inventions and agriculture.
-Three weeks later, Adams made his final reference to dining at the President's House.
-The guest list included Adams and his wife, Mr. and Mrs. Erskine, Mr. Foster, Mr. and Mrs. Blount, Mr. Barlow and Mr. Fulton.
-Among the topics discussed were Anglo-American relations and the effectiveness of torpedoes.
+Mitchell, Van Cortlandt, Verplanck, Van Allen, Johnson, Key, Magruder, Taylor, Calhoun, Butler, Thompson, and Eppes."
+Conversation revolved around wines, the Epicurean philosophy, inventions, and agriculture.12 Three weeks later, Adams made his final reference to dining at the President's House.
+The guest list included Adams and his wife, Mr. and Mrs. Erskine, Mr. Foster, Mr. and Mrs. Blount, Mr. Barlow, and Mr. Fulton.
+Among the topics discussed were Anglo-American relations and the effectiveness of torpedoes.13

 Most of the remaining comments on the dinners were supplied by three ladies, two of whom were contemporaries of Jefferson.
-In her well-known The First Forty Years of Washington Society, Margaret Bayard Smith noted that Jefferson usually entertained approximately a dozen guests, thus allowing free play for general conversation.
-In her Social Life in the Early Republic, Anne H. Wharton observed that Jefferson went out of his way to ignore diplomatic etiquette at state dinners and thus outraged the European ambassadors, especially Anthony Merry of England.
-A more recent commentator, Esther Singleton, remarked on Jefferson's extravagance in buying wines in volume one of The Story of the White House.
-But in a set of statistics more recently used by James S. Young, she discovered that Jefferson purchased less wine each year that he lived at the President's House after 1803 until he spent almost nothing on his cellar in 1808 and 1809.
-From this she concluded that he had tired of entertaining on a large scale.
+In her well-known The First Forty Years of Washington Society, Margaret Bayard Smith noted that Jefferson usually entertained approximately a dozen guests, thus allowing free play for general conversation.15 In her Social Life in the Early Republic, Anne H. Wharton observed that Jefferson went out of his way to ignore diplomatic etiquette at state dinners and thus outraged the European ambassadors, especially Anthony Merry of England.16 A more recent commentator, Esther Singleton, remarked on Jefferson's extravagance in buying wines in The Story of the White House.
+But in a set of statistics more recently used by James S. Young, Singleton discovered that Jefferson purchased less wine each year that he lived at the President's House after 1803 until he spent almost nothing on his cellar in 1808 and 1809.
+From this she concluded that he had tired of entertaining on a large scale.17

 - M. T. Paul, April 15, 1974; revised Anna Berkes, July 2008